MartinStoller/templerun2_AI/README.md

 # templerun2
 I used a supervised learning technique to train an A.I. to play Temple run.
 My best try was a 1700m run with a 89% accurate model.
+I also summarized my project in a beginner friendly way (I hope) in case you´re interested: https://youtu.be/jr0P_gGrkPk